shaolintl/ex1-template/README.md

 * The way to persist your changes is by using Git.
 * Every several minutes, you should commit the changes you have done using the `source control: git` button on the left.
 You should add all the files you want to add to the commit, add an instructive commit message in the specific place and then click `ctrl + enter`.
 * Back on the terminal, you should then execute `git push`, which will prompt you for your username and password on github.
+* If you want to avoid having to enter username and password each time in a specific session, you can keep this information on your Che instance by typing `git config --global credential.helper store`.
+Note though that you do not want to persist the stored information to github, since it contains your password.
+The stored information will be therefore deleted at the end of the session and you will need to type the above line again in your next session.
+There are better ways of handling the password which depends on encryption algorithms.
+If you are interested, I can help you set them up.
 * The next time you open Che, it will start from the last pushed version.
 * You can use Github in order to browse the different versions, or by typing `git log`.